What Clarkland delivers.

 Good for: Progress monitoring, documentation, subcontractor coordination, client updates, insurance records.

 Calculating volumes manually takes time and introduces margin for error.
-From aerial data, we can calculate cut and fill volumes, measure stockpile quantities, and track how earthworks are progressing against the design model — without anyone needing to walk the site with a measuring wheel.
+From aerial data, we can calculate cut and fill volumes, measure stockpile quantities, and track how earthworks are progressing against the design model — without anyone needing to walk the site.

 What you get: